 Recognising how difficult a time this can be, hospital staff make every effort to ensure that the festive period feels as Christmassy and special as possible.
 Families are encouraged to be involved too, for example, by letting staff know about family traditions and how these might be incorporated into the hospital routine.

-We spoke to Health Play Specialist, Nitisha, about her experiences supporting children in hospital over Christmas; this is what she had to say:
+We spoke to our Health Play Specialist, Nitisha, about her experiences supporting children in hospital over Christmas; this is what she had to say:

 “We know it’s not a child’s first choice to be in hospital over Christmas, so we do our very best to make sure they have as much fun as possible.
 There are always fun and festive activities for patients and their families to get involved in, including arts & crafts like card-making and bauble decorating, and fun Christmas games.
 Some hospitals even have a special Christmas party especially for the patients – and the staff make sure that everyone who wants to can attend, even in their own hospital bed if needed.”